CiscoDevNet/ppe-detection/README.md

 * without_vest: number of people without Vest
 * without_both: number of people without hard hat and vest

+# Training Program
+Based on TensorFlow Object Detection API, using pretrained ssd_mobilenet_v1 on COCO dataset to initialize weights, and made some tuning work on it.
+Source code will coming soon.

-# Training Data & Training Program
+# Training Data
 coming soon!

 # Reference work